 Through the Electronic Council Book (ECB), each Council member has access to summary statements assigned to NIGMS for the current Council round.
 Generally, applications assigned to NIGMS as the primary institute that rank at the 75th percentile (or score of 60) or better are considered for en bloc approval.
 Applications with a secondary assignment to NIGMS must be scored better than the 30th percentile or receive an impact/priority score better than 40.
 In addition, some applications such as Small Business Innovation Research (SBIRs), Small Business Technology Transfer (STTRs), and Academic Research Enhancement Awards (AREAs) receive only a priority score; summary statements for these with priority scores better than 60 will be available.
 For the Training, Workforce Development, and Diversity (TWD) grants, all scored applications are available.
 All applications reviewed for a Request for Applications (RFA) will be listed so that members are aware of the full range of submissions.
 Applications assigned to another NIH institute/center, which NIGMS may wish to co-fund, must also receive Council approval.
 Council members may access summary statements for applications ranked worse than the 75th percentile, have a priority score over 60, or not scored if staff, the applicant or a Council member has concerns about the review.
 As required by the NIH Reform Act of 2006, all new and renewal applications, regardless of requested budget amounts, shall be taken to Council for approval, within the range of scores or percentiles stipulated.

 Each member is asked to read and evaluate an assigned group of summary statements.
 While no one is required to read them all, we do encourage Council members to read summary statements other than those assigned so that they are aware of the range of research supported by NIGMS and of the variety of issues that arise.
 Ad hoc consultants need to access summary statements for which they are serving as primary reviewers, but may view others in which they may have an interest through the ECB.
 Council members cannot view summary statements from applicants with whom they have conflicts.
-At the Council meeting, laptops containing preloaded with the summaries will be available for each member if requested.

 In reading and reflecting on summary statements, it is important to remember that the Council is not a study section.
 The Council is charged with ensuring that the initial review process was conducted fairly and that the conclusions and recommendations of the study section are supported by the written documents.
 Study section reviewers are asked to provide their best professional assessment of the scientific and technical merit of an application, and it is to be expected that different individuals might reasonably assess the same proposal differently.
 A review may be appropriate even if the study section reached a conclusion that differs from one that a Council member might reach.
 Council members should ask themselves questions such as:

-Was this application reviewed by peers?
+- Was this application reviewed by peers?
 Did the study section have the right expertise represented on the committee?
-Remember that it is not possible to assemble a review committee specifically for each application (there are over 25,000 applications received each round at NIH).
+Remember that it is not possible to assemble a review committee specifically for each application (there are about 25,000 applications received each round at NIH).
 Thus, within practical limitations, were the reviewers knowledgeable in the field?

 - Are the comments in the critique appropriate?
 Does the summary statement narrative support the priority score?
 Did the study section raise substantive issues or are the comments trivial?
 Are the concerns reasonable?
 If the priority score is very good, the summary statement may contain only minor comments.
 Some comments in the summary statement are not meant as criticisms but rather as feedback to the investigator for improving the research proposal.